unoplatform/uno.extensions/doc/Overview/Mvux/States.md

 ## States are attached to their owner

 Besides holding the state information, a reference to the Model is shared with the states so that when the View is closed and disposed of, it tunnels down to the states and the Models and makes them available for garbage collection.
-States share the same lifetime as its owner.
+States share the same lifetime as their owner.

 ## How to use states